ducbrick/data-mining-report/README.md

 + This process is similar to querying: traverse the structure top-down, utilise the top layers to quickly approach optima and gradually refine search results as the algorithm travel deeper
   ![](assets/hsnw_insert.png)
 ### Deletion
-+ HNSWG as proposed in the original paper does not natively support true deletion, but there are some strategies
++ HNSWG as proposed in the original paper does not natively support true deletion
+#### Deletion flag
++ Mark nodes as *deleted*
++ Searches simply ignore and skip these deleted nodes
++ Pros: fast, safe, simple
++ Cons: graph gradually accumulates dead nodes
+#### Hard deletion
++ Completely erase nodes from graph
++ Adjust local neighbors
++ Problem: local repair is expensive, search accuracy degrade if repair is not well-performed
 ### Complexity and Effects of parameters
 + Search complexity:
 + Construction complexity: